sclaussen/fourfours/README.md

     parenthesis).
     - Valid expressions: `square ((4! + 4)! + 4)! + 4)`,  `sqrt 44! / sum 44!`,  `(4 ^ 4 ^ 4 ^ 4)!`

-Currently, the functions (square, sqrt, and sum) are applied prior to a number and a factorial operator afterward without parenthesis, raising the question of evaluation order.
+When the current algorithm generates the expression permutations the functions (square, sqrt, and sum) are applied prior to a number and the factorial operator is applied afterward without parenthesis which raises the question of evaluation order.

 For example, the algorithm can generate this expression:

 - `(((4 * square 4!) + 4) + 4)`

-In this case, the inner expression `4 * square 4!` is evaluated in this order:
+In this case, the inner expression `4 * square 4!` is currently evaluated in this order:
 1. factorial: `(4!)`
 2. function: `(square 24)`
 3. multiplication: `(4 * square 24)`

-I plan to resolve this precedence issue by adding addtional parenthesis so the above expression would be differentiated by generating two expressions, eg:
+Although the correct precedence is applied, the result is a missing expression where the square occurs prior to the factorial.
+To resolve this I plan to generate two expressions with parenthesis to differentiate the two cases:
 - `(((4 * (square 4)!) + 4) + 4)`
 - `(((4 * square (4!)) + 4) + 4)`